Panentheism: Hinduism

-Many schools of Hindu thought espouse monistic theism, which is thought to be similar to a panentheistic viewpoint.
-Nimbarka's school of differential monism (Dvaitadvaita), Ramanuja's school of qualified monism (Vishistadvaita) and Saiva Siddhanta and Kashmir Shaivism are all considered to be panentheistic.
+Many schools of Hindu thought espouse monistic theism, which is believed to be similar to a panentheistic viewpoint.
+Nimbarka's school of differential monism (Dvaitadvaita), Ramanuja's school of qualified monism (Vishistadvaita), and Saiva Siddhanta and Kashmir Shaivism are all considered to be panentheistic.
 Chaitanya Mahaprabhu's Gaudiya Vaishnavism, which elucidates the doctrine of Achintya Bheda Abheda (inconceivable oneness and difference), is also thought to be panentheistic.
 In Kashmir Shaivism, all things are believed to be a manifestation of Universal Consciousness (Cit or Brahman).
 So from the point of view of this school, the phenomenal world (Śakti) is real, and it exists and has its being in Consciousness (Ćit).
-Thus, Kashmir Shaivism is also propounding of theistic monism or panentheism.
+Thus, Kashmir Shaivism also propounds theistic monism or panentheism.

-Shaktism, or Tantra, is regarded as an Indian prototype of Panentheism.
-Shakti is considered to be the cosmos itself – she is the embodiment of energy and dynamism, and the motivating force behind all action and existence in the material universe.
+Shaktism, or Tantra, is regarded as an Indian prototype of panentheism.
+Shakti is considered to be the cosmos itself – she is the embodiment of energy and dynamism and the motivating force behind all action and existence in the material universe.
 Shiva is her transcendent masculine aspect, providing the divine ground of all being.
 "There is no Shiva without Shakti, or Shakti without Shiva.
 The two ... in themselves are One."
-Thus, it is She who becomes the time and space, the cosmos, it is She who becomes the five elements, and thus all animate life and inanimate forms.
-She is the primordial energy that holds all creation and destruction, all cycles of birth and death, all laws of cause and effect within Herself, and yet is greater than the sum total of all these.
-She is transcendent, but becomes immanent as the cosmos (Mula Prakriti).
-She, the Primordial Energy, directly becomes Matter.
+Thus, it is she who becomes the time and space, the cosmos; it is she who becomes the five elements, and thus all animate life and inanimate forms.
+She is the primordial energy that holds all creation and destruction, all cycles of birth and death, all laws of cause and effect within herself, and yet is greater than the sum total of all these.
+She is transcendent but becomes immanent as the cosmos (Mula Prakriti).
+She, the primordial energy, directly becomes matter.